 PEST Analysis Means to identify Political, Economic, Social & Technological factors

-PEST Analysis involves the analysis of four external factors that may impact your business: Political, Economic, Social and Technological.
+PEST Analysis: involves the analysis of four external factors that may impact your business: Political, Economic, Social and Technological.
 It should not be confused with a SWOT Analysis, that concerns itself with factors at a more micro level, whereas the PEST process considers the macro environment.

-Political factors could be things such as: local or national elections and the issues on which politicians propose to implement policies such as legal constraints, environmental regulations, business and personal taxation, product labeling and customer protection.
+PEST Analysis political factors could be things such as: local or national elections and the issues on which politicians propose to implement policies such as legal constraints, environmental regulations, business and personal taxation, product labeling and customer protection.
 Where your business may operate overseas, consider the international environment.

 Technological factors that could be influential include: the immediacy and spread of online retailing, IT in energy and the impact of things like net metering, distributed generation and clean power, web platforms that enable micro-business to thrive in fields traditionally only open to large operators, nanotech and wearable computing.
 You will know about tech changes in your own sphere of operations.

 PEST Analysis is Right for Founders—You Are in The Thick of Things!